 Dialog is the second action point to motivate private house owners to invest into a green roof too.
 Therefore all the advantages of the green roof or facade are described in print and digital publications that are frequently used to explain the structure and functions of a green roof.

-Scientific support is the fourth action point that generates knowlege for the before mentioned points.
+Scientific support is the fourth action point that generates knowledge for the before mentioned points.
 In practice, several universities are conducting research on green roofs of Hamburg regarding different services (currently micro climate, water retention, biodiverstiy are monitored).

 - Integration of the green roof strategy into overarching stategies (e.g. Hamburgs climate plan) gave the strategy a wide and stable fundament by including strategic goals from other strategies into the green roof strategy.